-Medical Cannabis: Leveraging the Groundswell of Support
+Medical cannabis: Leveraging the groundswell of advocacy

 It’s “high” time pharma executives embrace the promise of legal cannabis products.
 They hold much promise, therapeutically and economically.
 Failure to do so can lead to profits and industry jobs going up in smoke.